yueyang130/DeeR-VLA/README.md

 - [CALVIN](https://github.com/mees/calvin) - A benchmark for Language-Conditioned Policy Learning
 - [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) - An open-source framework for training large multimodal models
 - [RoboFlamingo](https://github.com/RoboFlamingo/RoboFlamingo) - Vision-Language Foundation Models as Effective Robot Imitators

+## Notes
+The code has been reorganized, which may lead to errors or deviations from the original research results.
+If you encounter any issues, please report them by opening an issue.
+We will address any bugs promptly.

 ## Citation